timacdonald/callable-fake/readme.md

 - **PHP**: 8.1, 8.2
 - **PHPUnit**: 9.0, 10.0

-You may find support for older versions in previous releases.
+You may find support for older versions in [previous releases](https://github.com/timacdonald/callable-fake/releases].

 ## Installation